Medulla oblongata: External surfaces

 The anterior median fissure contains a fold of pia mater, and extends along the length of the medulla oblongata.
 It ends at the lower border of the pons in a small triangular area, termed the foramen cecum.
 On either side of this fissure are raised areas termed the medullary pyramids.
-The pyramids house the pyramidal tracts–the corticospinal and the corticobulbar tracts of the nervous system.
+The pyramids house the pyramidal tracts–the corticospinal tract, and the corticobulbar tract of the nervous system.
 At the caudal part of the medulla these tracts cross over in the decussation of the pyramids obscuring the fissure at this point.
 Some other fibers that originate from the anterior median fissure above the decussation of the pyramids and run laterally across the surface of the pons are known as the anterior external arcuate fibers.

 The region between the anterolateral and posterolateral sulcus in the upper part of the medulla is marked by a pair of swellings known as olivary bodies (also called olives).
 They are caused by the largest nuclei of the olivary bodies, the inferior olivary nuclei.

 The posterior part of the medulla between the posterior median sulcus and the posterolateral sulcus contains tracts that enter it from the posterior funiculus of the spinal cord.
 These are the gracile fasciculus, lying medially next to the midline, and the cuneate fasciculus, lying laterally.
 These fasciculi end in rounded elevations known as the gracile and the cuneate tubercles.
 They are caused by masses of gray matter known as the gracile nucleus and the cuneate nucleus.
 The soma (cell bodies) in these nuclei are the second-order neurons of the posterior column-medial lemniscus pathway, and their axons, called the internal arcuate fibers or fasciculi, decussate from one side of the medulla to the other to form the medial lemniscus.

 Just above the tubercles, the posterior aspect of the medulla is occupied by a triangular fossa, which forms the lower part of the floor of the fourth ventricle.
 The fossa is bounded on either side by the inferior cerebellar peduncle, which connects the medulla to the cerebellum.

 The lower part of the medulla, immediately lateral to the cuneate fasciculus, is marked by another longitudinal elevation known as the tuberculum cinereum.
 It is caused by an underlying collection of gray matter known as the spinal trigeminal nucleus.
 The gray matter of this nucleus is covered by a layer of nerve fibers that form the spinal tract of the trigeminal nerve.
 The base of the medulla is defined by the commissural fibers, crossing over from the ipsilateral side in the spinal cord to the contralateral side in the brain stem; below this is the spinal cord.